Kong koi: Reported sightings

-Around mid-August 2024, reports surfaced that a well-known YouTuber claimed his home in Surin province had been invaded by the Phi Kong Koi.
+Around mid-August 2024, reports surfaced that an internet celebrity claimed his home in Surin province had been invaded by the Phi Kong Koi.
 He recounted that he and his wife had only been living in the house for about three months when, almost every night, they began to hear strange tapping or knocking sounds on the outer wall of their second-floor bedroom.
 Each time he went to check, he found nothing.
 Eventually, he installed surveillance cameras, but again, nothing unusual was caught on video.
 To further investigate, he sprinkled powder on the balcony and on the stairs leading up to the rooftop.
 The next morning, he discovered what appeared to be a large, human-like footprint, but only the right foot, and it had six toes, with a long, pointed big toe.
 He was convinced it was the footprint of the Phi Kong Koi.
 He insisted the event was real and not part of a content stunt.
+In addition, the local residents also believe that the Phi Kong Koi really exists.
+One person recounted having encountered it in the past: deep in the forest at night, he saw what appeared to be the shadows of three to four boys and heard the sound of giggling coming from within.
+But when he approached, there was nothing there.

-Meanwhile, Dr. Weerachai Phutdhawong from the Faculty of Science, Kasetsart University offered a more skeptical explanation.
+About this matter, Dr. Weerachai Phutdhawong from the Faculty of Science, Kasetsart University offered a more skeptical explanation.
 He suggested that the footprint was likely human, and that when someone steps on ashes or salt, the evaporation of moisture can cause the print to expand and appear larger than normal.

+In media

+The Kong koi has appeared in popular culture: